PyGreSQL/PyGreSQL/docs/pgdb.rst

 Cursor objects respond to the following methods and attributes.

-Note that ``pgdbCursor`` objects also implement both the iterator and the context manager protocol, i.e. you can iterate over them and you can use them in a ``with`` statement.
+Note that ``Cursor`` objects also implement both the iterator and the context manager protocol, i.e. you can iterate over them and you can use them in a ``with`` statement.

 description -- details regarding the result columns
 ---------------------------------------------------

-.. attribute:: pgdbCursor.description
+.. attribute:: Cursor.description

     This read-only attribute is a sequence of 7-item sequences.